Downhill Media > About > Portfolio > Audiobrary Case Study

 Royalty attribution in the backend

-Every sale is logged against its narrator.
+Every sale is logged against its title.
 The revenue data feeds the reporting that Julia uses to pay royalties each cycle.
 The business model isn’t a claim — it’s wired in.

 Ongoing care, as a small platform grows